bsgbryan/madul/README.md

 ## Initialization in depth

 Calling `new` on a Madul class is not enough to get it into a usable state.
-Since constructors are synchronous Madul implements all its heavy listing in the `initialize` method.
+Since constructors are synchronous Madul implements all its heavy lifting in the `initialize` method.

 You will never need to override the initialize method. `$` initializer methods exist specifically to save you from overriding `initialize`.